wavefrontHQ/docs/pages/doc/logging_log_browser.md

   </tr>
 </table>

 ## Enable or Disable Auto-Search

-When auto-search is off, you need to click **Search** to get the search results.
-Otherwise, the search runs each time you add a source, tag, or text to the search bar.
-That might slow things down.
+When auto-search is off, after you change the time window or the search filters, you need to click **Search** to get the search results.
+Otherwise, the search runs each time you change the time window or the filters in the search bar, but that might slow things down.

-Each user can enable or disable auto search, as follows:
+Each user can enable or disable auto-search, as follows:

 <table>
 <tr>
   <td>
   <ol>
-  <li>In the top right of the toolbar, select the Auto-Search box.</li>
+  <li>In the top right of the toolbar, click the **Auto-Search** drop-down menu.</li>
-  <li>Pick <strong>On</strong> or <strong>Off</strong> </li>
+  <li>Select <strong>On</strong> or <strong>Off</strong> </li>
   </ol>
   </td>
   <td>